fastlane/boarding/README.md

 <h5 align="center"><code>boarding</code> is part of <a href="https://fastlane.tools">fastlane</a>: connect all deployment tools into one streamlined workflow.</h5>

+---

+**Important:** With the most recent update of TestFlight, both [pilot](https://fastlane.tools/pilot) and `boarding` need to be updated to make use of the new API.
+Please follow [#8887](https://github.com/fastlane/fastlane/pull/8887) to stay up to date.
+We're trying to get a fix out as soon as possible.

+---

 # What's boarding?

 Instantly create a simple signup page for TestFlight beta testers.